koesterlab/teaching-data-analysis-visualization-reproducibility/source/polars.rst

 Reading, writing, and manipulating tabular data: polars
 *******************************************************

+This part of the course is inspired by the `Polars Getting Started Guide <https://docs.pola.rs/user-guide/getting-started>`__.

 Polars is a programming library for reading, writing, and manipulating tabular data.
 It is a fast and efficient library that is written in Rust and has so-called Python bindings which offer the ability to use it from within Python code.
 For this and the following chapter, we first create a micromamba environment that contains the necessary software tools.